signalspec/interface-compiler/README.md

 Components are defined in .yaml files.
 It's probably useful to look at [an example](lib/example/spi.yaml) when reading this section.

-The top level object specifies the implementation language and language-specific options:
+The top level mapping specifies the implementation language and language-specific options:

 ```
 backend: c
 struct: spi_state
 ```

-The top level object (the existence of the component itself) is itself an action and contains the action properties below.
+The top level mapping (the existence of the component itself) is itself an action and contains the action properties below.

 #### Actions